limweijun/tp/docs/UserGuide.md

 - Removes the student from the list of students with the given index

 Notes:
-- `index` must be a positive integer and valid
+- `index` must be a positive integer and must correspond to an existing student

 ### Edit students :